5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 lay out your white fabric sheet and grab your basketball

-Drape the fabric over the balloon, then use a marker to mark the very top center.
-This point will also serve as the top center of the pendant lampshade.
+Drape the fabric over the ball, then use a marker to mark the very top center.
+This point becomes the top center of the finished pendant shade.

 Mark the very top center

-Next, mark a second spot at the midline of the basketball (since our goal is to create a dome-shaped lampshade).
-Then, remove the fabric and take out the basketball.
+Next, mark a second spot at the midline of the basketball.
+This sets the dome radius.
+Remove the fabric and take out the basketball.

 Mark a second spot at the midline of the basketball

 Spread the fabric back onto the flat surface.
-Grab the wooden stick you prepared earlier (if you don’t have one like in the photo, a chopstick will work just fine).
+Grab the wooden stick you prepared (a chopstick works just as well).

 Spread the fabric back onto the flat surface and Grab the wooden stick

-Place the wooden stick on the fabric to align with the two points you marked earlier.
+Place the wooden stick on the fabric, aligning it with the two points you marked.

 Place the wooden stick on the fabric to align with the two points you marked earlier